At the Cottrell Law Office, our experienced Missouri workers’ compensation attorneys are dedicated to helping everyone in our community.

 Missouri Workers Compensation benefits are intended to provide health care benefits to employees who are injured on the job, without having to resort to the courts.

 Typically, if you suffer a personal injury as a result of your work on a job, you would sue your employer for compensation.
-However, if you are entitled to Workers Compensation benefits, you can be compensated for your injury or illness without having to go to court.
+However, if you are entitled to Missouri workers’ compensation benefits, you can be compensated for your injury or illness without having to go to court.

-Statistics on Occupational Injuries and Illnesses in Missouri
+Statistics on Work-Related Injuries and Illnesses in Missouri

 Data on nonfatal occupational injury and illness are collected randomly from approximately 5,700 Missouri employers every year.